rendeirolab/lab-manual/manual/source/communication_and_meetings.md

 - Thursdays, early week (12:30)
 - Format:
   - Housekeeping (announcements, scheduling)
+    - Any update relevant to the lab by anyone
   - Quick round reviewing week progress:
     - What did you try to achieve?
     - What were the challenges?